 From 1949 through 1960, JTA was supported in large part by operating support from the Council of Jewish Federations.
 Following an agreement with the Jewish Agency in 1960, JTA transitioned to a non-profit news agency by transferring ownership to a non-profit foundation in 1963.

 Whether by telegraph, fax or the internet, JTA has consistently been a leader in transmitting “All the News Concerning Jews.”
 In 1933, the first phone call between the U.S. and Palestine was between Landau and Dr. Chaim Weizmann, former president of the Zionist World Organization and the Jewish Agency.
 In 1955, JTA pioneered the use of facsimile circuit in the United States when it linked its office with that of the Jewish Daily Forward and the Day-Morning Journal.
 In 1960, JTA became the first news agency to transmit Hebrew characters across the Atlantic Ocean via radio facsimile circuit.
-During those years, JTA also expanded its wire service network through arrangement with Reuters, serving clients in the United States, England, France, South Africa, Argentina and Peru.
+During those years, JTA also expanded its wire service network through an arrangement with Reuters, serving clients in the United States, England, France, South Africa, Argentina and Peru.

 In 1978, JTA made the critical decision to create a microfilm of all its news bulletins from 1920 and on.